¨I am not giving up. I am just starting over.

 The decision was not easy for me to make, but I am convinced it was the best option given my situation now.
 That said, I do not expect to live in Merida full-time for the rest of my life.
 I know I will be traveling around in the not too distant future.

 I have known many Fifty-Plus Nomads who settle down for a time and then hit the road.
 The line between expat and nomad is often fluid for many people, including myself.

-I made the decision to settle down for awhile for the following reasons:
+I decided to settle down for a while for the following reasons:

 I Did Not Have a Lot of Money Left to Travel